MykolaDiachok/DevPractice/README.md

 3. Think over unit tests coverage

 ### Expanding the capabilities of the controller
-1. Do a post method
+1. Add a new add & update method
 2. Add a new get method with parameters
+3. Don't forget to use for response return and error handling schemes.
+4. What response types and how can use in this project?
+5. How do you make this clear to Swagger?

+### Unit tests
+1. Create external project for unit tests
+2. The percentage of test coverage of your code should exceed 70 percent.

 It is strongly requested use SOLID Design Principles during development.
-Before starting work, find and describe the SOLID issue in implementation and describe how you plan to fix them.
+Before starting work, find and describe the SOLID issues in implementation and describe how you plan to fix them.